0x70b1a5/lugso/lessons/raw/070_verb-moods.md

 The above examples are ambiguous because of the implicit copula combined with an addressee at the beginning of the utterance.
 If you prefer, you can move the addressee to the end of the utterance to eliminate the ambiguity, since Lugso word order is often (but not always) malleable.

-**fhtogni yun kur-gu vtu3-tut pus-so kur-gu**
+**fhtogni yun kur-so vtu3-tut pus-so kur-so**

-`dead voice 1SG-POSS song-VOC soul-GEN 1SG-POSS`
+`dead voice 1SG-GEN song-VOC soul-GEN 1SG-GEN`

 _My voice is dead, O song of my soul._

 ### FORM formal: rgiz

-**NoWordFound:"Cthulhu"-tut pin-rgiz sup-5itk blolg-ib luk-gu**
+**NoWordFound:"Cthulhu"-tut pin-rgiz sup-5itk blolg-ib luk-so**

-`Cthulhu-VOC flail-FORM eternity-LOC flagellum-PL 2SG-POSS`
+`Cthulhu-VOC flail-FORM eternity-LOC flagellum-PL 2SG-GEN`

 _Thy tentacles writhe forever, O Cthulhu!_